-- 1. Demonstrate advanced standing in their discipline/subject area. - 2.
-Design, implement, develop and evaluate new and existing programmes of learning (through application of defensible models). - 3.
-Apply effective communication skills in diverse learning situations. - 4.
-Select and apply teaching and/or learning strategies consistent with individual student learning needs.

-- 5. Select and apply strategies to enable students to develop as independent learners. - 6.
-Plan, implement and evaluate programmes for the assessment of student learning, including the assessment of prior experiential learning. - 7.
-Identify student learning difficulties and plan and implement strategies for improvement. - 8.
-Design and implement small scale research into effective teaching and/or learning within own discipline. - 9.
-Evaluate and reflect on own practice in order to identify directions and strategies for improvement. - 10.
-Demonstrate commitment to ongoing professional development both within their discipline and as an educator: - initiate and respond to feedback from students and/or peers. - plan and implement programmes for professional development. - 11.
-Practise in non-racist and non-sexist ways and be sensitive to students and colleagues with special needs. - 12.
-Demonstrate that their practice is informed by the current body of knowledge about effective teaching and learning. - 13.
-Take responsibility for the effective outcome of work teams. - 14.
-Actively contribute to the broader academic and professional life of Wintec. - 15.
-Carry out administrative responsibilities integral to the SASM role. - 16.
-Practise within Wintec's policy framework and legislative obligations. - 17.
-Demonstrate professional activities which contribute in a positive way to the reputation of the profession/Wintec e.g. research, consultancy, publication. - 18.
-Actively support and contribute to the objectives, direction and operation of their department and Wintec.
+- 1 Be able to demonstrate advanced standing in their discipline/subject area. - 2 Design, implement, develop and evaluate new and existing programmes of learning (through application of defensible models). - 3 Apply effective communication skills in diverse learning situations. - 4 Select and apply teaching and/or learning strategies consistent with individual student learning needs. - 5 Selectandapplystrategiestoenablestudentstodevelopasindependentlearners. - 6 Plan, implement and evaluate programmes for the assessment of student learning, including the assessment of prior experiential learning. - 7 Be able to identify student learning difficulties and plan and implement strategies for improvement. - 8 Design and implement small scale research into effective teaching and/or learning within own discipline. - 9 Evaluate and reflect on own practice in order to identify directions and strategies for improvement. - 10 Demonstrate commitment to ongoing professional development both within their discipline and as an educator: - initiate and respond to feedback from students and/or peers - plan and implement programmes for professional development. - 11 Practise in non-racist and non-sexist ways and be sensitive to students and colleagues with specialneeds. - 12 Demonstrate that their practice is informed by the current body of knowledge about effective teaching and learning. - 13 Take responsibility for the effective outcome of work teams. - 14 ActivelycontributetothebroaderacademicandprofessionallifeoftheInstitution. - 15 Discharge administrative responsibilities integral to the SASM role. - 16 Practise within the policy framework and legislative obligation of the Institute. - 17 Demonstrate professional activities which contribute in a positive way to the reputation of the Institute/profession eg research, consultancy, publication. - 18 Actively support and contribute to the objectives, direction and operation of their department and the Institute.